-I have spoken with editors of the major doll publications and they pretty much expect people to make one playable copy (not multiples.... that's not legal) of paper dolls published in their magazine.
+I have spoken with editors of the major doll publications and they pretty much expect people to make one playable copy (not multiples due to copyright issues) of paper dolls published in their magazine.

 Collecting Artist Paper Dolls

 As a working PD artist, I urge you to consider collecting contemporary artists' work.
 Much of the work we do is printed in limited quantities in black and white or color laser copies and become collectible within a few years.
 Also, if you follow an artist's career and support them as a fan, you feel part of the joy as they move up the ladder of success and you can say, "I knew her/him when."
 These artists may be the Queen Holdens of tomorrow.
-OPDAG's Paper Doll Studio News is a great place to see work by artists of today.
-Send $7 for a sample issue to OPDAG (The Original Paper Doll Artists Guild), P.O.
+OPDAG's Paper Doll Studio is a great place to see work by artists of today.
+For a sample issue, send $8 plus $3 shipping to OPDAG (The Original Paper Doll Artists Guild), P.O.
 Box 14, Kingfield, ME 04947.

 It's fun to gather a collection, organize it, show it to visitors, and share with other collectors via newsletters, mail, round-robins, and at parties and conventions.
 There are a lot of really nice people who are willing to share their knowledge on their favorite subjects, and others who have duplicates that they want to trade or sell.
 Networking is one of the best parts of having a specific collection like paper dolls.
 It can take you around the world with the people you meet by mail, internet or at gatherings.
 Good luck and have fun!